JieSun1990/Predicting_Japanese_Encephalitis/README.md

 Detailed data description can be found [here](https://github.com/m2man/JERFOUCRU/tree/master/Writing%20Documents).

 # Method
-I tried 4 methods for this problem.
+I showed 4 methods for this problem.
 - PCR
 - Random Forest
 - Gradient Boosting
 - XGBoost

-Please check the respective notebook here: **Notebooks/**
+Please check the respective notebook [here](https://github.com/JieSun1990/Predicting_Japanese_Encephalitis/tree/main/Notebooks): **Notebooks/**

 ### On data thinning
 The original file used the entire dataset for training.
 For demonstration, I have only selected 10% of the training, test and validation set for model building.